sumitdua-26/eShopOnContainers/BDDTestAutomation/EShopApplicationWebSolution/readme.txt

 		- e.g.: The alias vamsitp(@microsoft.com) is different than vamsi.tp(@microsoft.com) - though both are valid aliases.
 AzDevOps only honors that one that was added to the account

 - Main classes to use
-    - `UIStepDefinitionBase`: To add additional functionality, inherit this class and add/override methods
-    - `ProjectPageBase`: To add additional functionality, inherit this class and add/override methods
-    - `ElementPage`: To add additional functionality, inherit this class and add/override methods
-    - `UrlPage`: To add additional functionality, inherit this class and add/override methods
+    - `ApiStepDefinitionBase`: To add additional functionality, inherit this class and add/override methods
-    - `WindowPage`: To add additional functionality, inherit this class and add/override methods
+    - `ApiExecutor`: To add additional functionality, inherit this class and add/override methods
-	- You can add more Pages / PageObjects as you deem fit for your project (see NOTE below)

-- Tools
-	- `muppet.cmd`: Used for Parallel-test-runs (Uses [jrepl.bat](https://www.dostips.com/forum/viewtopic.php?t=6044))

 - Scenario specific Packages
     - `Bdd.Core.Web`: For Web Tests